karlpatrikbergman/vagrant-examples/virtualbox/README.md

 # Vagrant example
-## Run CentOS 7 guest without networking
+## Run CentOS 7 guest WITHOUT networking
 To start with we skip Vagrant networking altogether to be able to see how network interfaces are added/changed both on the host and on the guest.
 Create Vagrant file with default provider Virtualbox and box CentOS 7.